Sungchann/mock_investigation_ui/README.md

 ## Tasks

 ### HIGH-PRIORITY
+- [ ] **Refactoring Workspace** - Refactor workspace, change it to stateless and from main screen pass the data only a collection source not a list of collection source.
+Create a conditional a builder widget for if sourceSelected is in this tribe and go go for rendering.
+- [ ] **Information Box** - Implement information box for each source tribe expansion and add the action button"
-- [ ] Tribe Selection based Rendering - Implement tribe selection based rendering where user selects a provider_key then render.
+- [ ] **Tribe Selection based Rendering** - Implement tribe selection based rendering where user selects a provider_key then render.
-- [ ] Provider Tile - Implement provider tile (pipeline and stats)
+- [ ] **Provider Tile** - Implement provider tile (pipeline and stats)
-- [ ] Provider Tile Status - Modify the provider tile status.
+- [ ] **Provider Tile Status** - Modify the provider tile status.
 Use chip.
-- [ ] Provider Tile Selected - Implement when the privider tile is selected the bg color is changed.
+- [ ] **Provider Tile Selected** - Implement when the privider tile is selected the bg color is changed.
-- [ ] Add Source - Implement Add Source Functionality
+- [ ] **Add Source** - Implement Add Source Functionality
-- [ ]
+- [ ] **Logo Implementation** - Implement Add Source Functionality

 ### LOW-PRIORITY
 - [ ] **Sidebar Integration** — Port sidebar navigation component from `LEADS-Frontend`.
 - [ ] **Sidebar Expansion** — Implement expand/collapse behavior as seen in `Investigation Cases`.
 - [ ] **Dynamic Table Width** — Calculate column width dynamically based on the largest word/content length per column.
-- [ ]

 ---

 ## Concerns / Known Issues